cyrillenguetoum/dico-dialect/README.md

 ```
 Now Create a copy of the file 'docker-compose.yml.dist' and rename it into 'docker-compose.yml' in the root folder of the project.
 Open it and edit the line containing: '- MYSQL_ROOT_PASSWORD=XXXX' replacing the XXXX with a password of your one.
 Replace the XXXXX in the line container 'MYSQL_DATABASE=XXXXX' with any string you want to be the name of the database persisting datas.

 We're almost done.
 Create a copy of the file 'config/autoload/doctrine.local.php.dist' and rename it by removing the .dist extension.
-Open the file and edit the line containing "'url' => 'mysql://your_username:your_password@db/database'" by replacing your_username with 'root', 'your_password' and 'your_database' with the password and database name you provided during the editing of the docker-compose.yml file.
+Open the file and edit the line containing "'url' => 'mysql://your_username:your_password@db/database'" by replacing 'your_username' with 'root', 'your_password' and 'your_database' with the password and database name you provided during the editing of the docker-compose.yml file.
 After editing the file rename it by removing the .dist extension.
 That's all.

-Once the installation is finished then launch the project with this command:
+Once those configuration tricks are done launch the project with this command:
 ```bash
 docker-compose up
 ```